Dave Garrett: Post NFL

 Garrett later worked for Oral Roberts University as Director of Marketing/Radio-TV (1999-2003) and play-by-play voice for both Men's and Women's basketball teams (1999-2004).
 For the 2003 season only, he was the play-by-play voice for the Oklahoma Redhawks aka the Oklahoma City Dodgers of the Pacific Coast League.
 In early 2004, Garrett was informed by the then new Redhawks ownership & management he was being let go for the 2004 season in favor of bringing back former broadcaster Jim Byers.

 Later in 2004, Garrett took a job hosting an afternoon drive sports talk show with KREF 1400 from mid 2004 to 2005 when he was let go due to low ratings.
 In 2006, he returned to his old job as sports director at KTOK-AM and its new sister station KGHM (AM) 1340, prior to that in the Fall of 2005 he was cohost of Friday Night Finals, a weekly local High School Football highlight show aired on KGHM (AM) 1340 or sister station KTOK-AM showcasing game scores and results from around the state during the High School football season.
 He also hosted a weekday afternoon sports show on KGHM (AM) 1340 before briefly ending the show for a few months to focus on his duties as station sports director.
 He returned to 1340 as host until he was among the employees who lost their jobs as part of nationwide layoffs at Clear Channel Communications in 2012.
 During his time with both KREF and KGHM (AM) Garrett returned to his roots calling various local area Friday night High school football games for those stations.

 From 2013 to 2018, Garrett hosted a local show called "DG On The Radio" on KRXO-FM.
 Garrett was the play-by-play broadcaster for Central Oklahoma Bronchos football and Men's and Women's basketball teams from 2007 to 2017.

-Personal life

-Garrett has been married twice.
-He has been married to his second wife Rajeana since 2003.
-They adopted two daughters, and live in Oklahoma City.